 |7:30pm||Gion Night Walk||OPTIONAL EXTRA for those that are not yet exhausted, walk over to Gion.
 Immerse yourself in Kyoto nightlife, eat at a local izakaya and lookout for a real-life geisha!|

 One of my favourite Kyoto experiences was attending a Japanese tea ceremony and learning all about this magic ritual.
 I recommend beginning your day with a traditional Japanese tea ceremony to get you into that feeling of zen, whilst getting the opportunity to try on a traditional Japanese kimono.
-The whole experience is truly an art and deserves a whole article to itself – stay tuned for that in fact!
-In the meantime, it is one of the experiences I would recommend for anyone visiting Kyoto for the first time.
+The whole experience is truly an art and deserves a whole article to itself – you may want to check it out!
+It talks all about Japanese tea ceremony etiquette and the lessons it teaches us in every day life.

 The whole experience takes approximately 90 minutes.
 We booked our tea ceremony with Maikoya, a few minutes walk away from Gion-Shijo Station.